rja907/WPMusic/README.md

 `Make changes in router.js to add code splitting of react routes.`

+`To be ready for deployment we add 'NODE_ENV=production' to the "build" script of package.json.`

+`To make a production ready build (includes minification etc.), we add '-p' after webpack in the build script.`

+`Run 'npm run build'.`

 The application will also be deployed on Multiple platforms.

 This will solidify someone's grasp over Webpack.